 Consultation is at the heart of how Essential Energy does business – so we consulted with a broad range of customers and stakeholders, who told us their priorities are safety, affordability, encouraging renewables, reliability, bill itemisation, good customer service and communication and innovative technologies.

 In fact, our engagement process involved more than 3,500 interactions with our customers and stakeholders over two years.

 Our industry-leading work to ensure customers and stakeholders contributed to the development of our 2019-24 Proposal was recognised by Energy Consumers Australia and Energy Networks Australia when we received the 2018 Consumer Engagement Award.

 Investing in the future

-This determination from the AER reflects the work being undertaken right across our business to modernise the network and improve efficiencies as part of the transformation program.
-The approved plan for the next five years maintains network safety and reliability and includes investment in new technologies to service customers in a decarbonised, decentralised and digitised energy future.
+Te final determination from the AER reflected the work undertaken right across our business to modernise the network and improve efficiencies as part of the transformation program.
+The approved plan for the current five year period maintains network safety and reliability and includes investment in new technologies to service customers in a decarbonised, decentralised and digitised energy future.